 As described above, in DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the EBF1 gene based on their hyper-acetylation levels.
-In clone cl.2-2, K9/H3, K14/H3 and K27/H3 (and probably K18/H3) in particular exhibit a full binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at all cultivation stages (Fig. 15-EBF1).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-2 and remains unchanged through the middle to later stages.
-These facts agreed with the findings that the gene expression of EBF1 is almost completely suppressed to a low (or no) level at the early stage in clone cl.2-2 and thereafter remains unchanged (Fig. 11).
+In clone cl.2-2, K9/H3, K14/H3 and K27/H3 (and probably K18/H3) in particular exhibit a full binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at all cultivation stages (Figure 15-EBF1).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which exists as the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-2 and remains unchanged through the middle to later stages.
+These facts agreed with the findings that the gene expression of EBF1 is almost completely suppressed to a low (or no) level at the early stage in clone cl.2-2 and thereafter remains unchanged (Figure 11).

 As described above, in DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the OBF1 gene based on their hyper-acetylation levels.

-In clone cl.2-2, K9/H3 and K27/H3 in particular exhibit a full or less binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at the early stage.
+In clone cl.2-2, K9/H3 and K27/H3 in particular exhibit a full or less binding ability of histone H3 to DNA based on their hypo- or somewhat hyperacetylation levels at the early stage.
 The less binding ability of K27/H3 is slightly increased and that of K9/H3 remains unchanged as a full binding ability based on the hypo-acetylation levels at the middle stage.
-Thereafter, the full binding ability of K9/H3 and K27/H3 is obviously reduced to the state of almost no binding ability based on their hyper- or considerably hyper-acetylation levels at the later stage (Fig. 15-OBF1).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the considerably tight form at the early stage in clone cl.2-2 and thereafter changes to the tight form at the middle stage.
-Subsequently, the tightened chromatin structure becomes the loose form at the later stage.
-These facts agreed with the findings that the gene expression of OBF1 is slightly decreased at the early and middle stages in clone cl.2-2 and thereafter obviously elevated to a high level at the later stage (Fig. 11).
+Thereafter, the full binding ability of K9/H3 and K27/H3 is obviously reduced to the state of almost no binding ability based on their hyper- or considerably hyperacetylation levels at the later stage (Figure 15-OBF1).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which exists as the loose form in DT40 cells, changes to the considerably tight form at the early stage in clone cl.2-2 and thereafter changes to the tight form at the middle stage.
+Subsequently, the tightened chromatin structure changes to the loose form at the later stage.
+These facts agreed with the findings that the gene expression of OBF1 is slightly decreased at the early and middle stages in clone cl.2-2 and thereafter obviously elevated to a high level at the later stage (Figure 11).

 In both DT40 cells and clone cl.2-2 at all cultivation stages, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the PCAF gene based on their hyper-acetylation levels with insignificant changes in case of clone cl.2-2 [92, 97, 101].
-Therefore, the chromatin structure surrounding the proximal 5'-upstream region of the gene is the loose form in both DT40 cells and clone cl.2-2 at all cultivation stages.
-However, in clone cl.2-2 the gene expression of PCAF is really a very low level at the early stage, as in DT40 cells, but gradually and dramatically increased until the later stage (Fig. 11).
-Accordingly, other unknown mechanisms, including further distal 5'-upstream regions, are assumed to participate in the PCAF gene expression, and the examined distal and proximal 5'-upstream regions do not correlate directly and closely with the PCAF gene expression, regardless of the loose form in both DT40 cells and clone cl.2-2.
+Therefore, the chromatin structure surrounding the proximal 5'-upstream region of the gene exists as the loose form in both DT40 cells and clone cl.2-2 at all cultivation stages.
+However, in clone cl.2-2 the gene expression of PCAF is really at a very low level at the early stage, as in DT40 cells,